node-inspector/node-inspector/README.md

 #### Node Inspector takes a long time to start up.

 Try setting --no-preload to true.
 This option disables searching disk for *.js at startup.
+Code will still be loaded into Node Inspector at runtime, as modules are required.

 #### How do I debug Mocha unit-tests?